-help organise an environmental action summit in South Africa
+help Organize an environmental action summit in South Africa

 Bring your event management skills to this unique environmental event

-Greenpop hosts festivals every year, a unique environmental event in a stunning South African forest.
-Participants of the event plant trees, help restore the forest, learn about important sustainability issues, and soak up the forest setting.
+Greenpop hosts festivals every year, putting on unique environmental events in a stunning South African forests.
+Participants of the events plant trees, help restore the forest, learn about important sustainability issues, and soak up the forest setting.
 You can be part of making this happen.
-Between February and April 2022, we have an Event Management Internship available, and applications are open now!
+Between February and April 2024, we have an Event Management Internship available, and applications are open now!

 As an Event Management Intern with Greenpop, you’ll be a vital part of planning and organizing the festival.
 You’ll liaise with partners, put systems in place, help run logistics, and manage schedules.
 You’ll be part of both the planning phase and the actual event, which ensures that you’ll get to see the result of your work on the ground, and that you’ll experience the thrill of working on the ground at a large event.
 The internship will offer you an incredibly rich and valuable work experience, as you’ll have a wide range of tasks and a good amount of responsibility.
 A brilliant experience on both a professional and personal level.